 This is no fairy tale.

-Dr. Walter Evans, an English professor at ASU, said he originally envisioned the project as the distribution of CDs, but teachers he discussed the idea with convinced him that today's children need not only spoken words, but also text and pictures, to get the full effect of being read to.
+Dr. Walter Evans, an English professor at ASU, said he originally envisioned the project as the distribution of CDs, but teachers he discussed the idea with convinced him that today's children need not only spoken words, but also text and pictures, to get the full effect of having a story read to them.

 "The teachers immediately, unambiguously, redefined the project for me," Evans wrote in an introduction to the DVD. "(You may remember from school how bossy kindergarten teachers can be!)"